gentlee/react-redux-cache/README.md

 # react-redux-cache

 **Powerful** yet **lightweight** data fetching and caching library that supports **normalization** unlike `react-query` and `rtk-query`, while having similar interface.
-Built on top of `redux`.
+Built on top of `redux`, fully typed and written on Typescript.
+Can be considered as `ApolloClient` for API other than `GraphQL`.

-**Normalization** is the only way to keep the state of the app **consistent** between different views, reduces the number of fetches and allows to show cached data when navigating, which greatly improves **user experience**.
+**Normalization** is the best way to keep the state of the app **consistent** between different views, reduces the number of fetches and allows to show cached data when navigating, which greatly improves **user experience**.

-Hooks, reducer, actions and selectors are fully typed and written on Typescript, so redux store will be properly typed and you will remain a **full control** of its state with ability to write custom selectors, actions and reducers to manage cached state.
+Remains **full control** of redux state with ability to write custom selectors, actions and reducers to manage cached state.

 Usage example can be found in `example/` folder and run by `npm run example` command from the root folder.